I was fifteen years old when I realized how much she loved me.

 I, too, can be a paradox.
 I had to learn how to express basic emotions verbally, even as I entered page after page of soul-stirring words in my diary.
 I can write loving notes to my husband, expressing my remorse for yet another stupid reaction of mine, although I can’t seem to look him in the eye when I tell him I’m sorry.
 I clam up in a confrontation, writing my feelings down in detail, later on.
 I am my mother.

 My daughter is almost three.
 I will not wait until she is fifteen to let her know I love her.
 I will say those simple words every day until she can read.
 I will continue saying them as I write little notes of endearment on scraps of paper hidden in her lunch.
-I will continue saying them as I fill in birthday cards with my own distinctive cursive.
-I will continue saying them as I share these writings with her.
-I will continue saying them when she doesn’t say them in return, and I will know that somewhere, she is writing it down in words bigger than mine.
-I will continue saying them, knowing that no matter how much more expressive she thinks she is, nothing is bigger than a mother saying “I love you”.
+I will keep saying them as I fill in birthday cards with my own distinctive cursive.
+I will say them as I share these writings with her.
+I will say them when she doesn’t say them in return, and I will know that somewhere, she is writing it down in words bigger than mine.
+I will continue saying them, knowing that no matter how much more expressive she thinks she is, nothing is more significant than a mother saying, “I love you.”
 I will continue saying them because, one day, she will look back and say she always knew.

 It’s been a decade since I got that fax.
 I speak to my mother every day now, and she always says I love you.
 We worked hard, my mother and I, to have the relationship we have today, but that fading piece of paper will always remind me of how I met my mother.

 4 thoughts on “How I Met My Mother”

 i take that as a compliment:)